 Stockholm sailor, doctor, sigh

-“I do not know how I left him, I do not know how I got home,” Hjördis wrote about her first heartbreak.
-“I only know that I was crying through the streets of Stockholm, and felt as unfortunate as any person could be.
+“I do not know how I left him.
+I do not know how I got home,” Hjördis wrote about her first heartbreak.
+“I only know that I was crying through the streets of Stockholm and felt as unfortunate as anyone could be.
 Unfortunate for my sake, for his, and for hers.”

 “The days passed, but my despair remained.
-I was sure that my life was over and there was nothing left for me.
-But I was young, very young, and eventually I found that I could be happy again, that I could laugh and have fun – almost like before.”
+I was sure that my life was over and nothing was left for me.
+But I was very young, and eventually, I found I could be happy again, laugh and have fun – almost like before.”

-“I moved back home to my family, and when I later returned to Stockholm to go to art school, my main boyfriend was a naval officer cadet.
+“I moved back home to my family, and when I returned to Stockholm to attend art school, my main boyfriend was a naval officer cadet.
 He invited me to the cadet balls, and life became fun again.
-We didn’t have serious feelings for each other, it was just a youthful flirt, and after him I met many other upbeat ‘cavaliers’.”
+We didn’t have serious feelings for each other; it was just a youthful flirt, and after him, I met many other upbeat ‘cavaliers’.”

 Me Tersan, you Hjördis Genberg

-During her time at the Leja store, Hjördis lodged with her boss Mrs Gun Stjernström, who recalled that: “We got on very well together, Hjördis and I, despite the huge age difference.
-Hjördis’ family were in the north, her father had died years before, and she could only meet up with her mother occasionally, so I was her mother, friend, and confidante.”
+While at the Leja store, Hjördis lodged with her boss, Mrs Gun Stjernström, who recalled, “We got on very well together, Hjördis and I, despite the huge age difference.
+Hjördis’ family were in the north; her father had died years before, and she could only meet up with her mother occasionally, so I was her mother, friend, and confidante.”

 “Was it difficult to keep track of such a beautiful girl?
 Yes, of course.
-The phone rang frequently, and a variety of male voices asked for Miss Genberg.
-But Hjördis was discerning, she did not just go out with anyone.”
-According to Mrs Stjernström, what Hjördis enjoyed most of all were the officer cadet balls.
+The phone rang frequently, and various male voices asked for Miss Genberg.
+But Hjördis was discerning.
+She did not just go out with anyone.”
+According to Mrs Stjernström, Hjördis most enjoyed the officer cadet balls.

-“In her twenties she was a real little cadet flame.
-She didn’t have much money at the time, but it was remarkable that a girl of modest means could dress so prettily.
+“In her twenties, she was a real little cadet flame.
+She didn’t have much money then, but it was remarkable that a girl of modest means could dress so prettily.
 And she was very determined.
-I saw her when she was dressed and ready, but she almost never took me along for advice when she wanted to buy something.
+I saw her when she was dressed and ready, but she rarely took me along for advice when she wanted to buy something.
 She instinctively knew what suited her.”

 The Allas magazine feature mentioned that: “Stockholm’s rich young gentlemen began to take an interest in the beautiful mannequin at Leja.
-Hjördis Genberg popped up in elegant restaurants, always with some playboy in tow.
+Hjördis Genberg always popped up in elegant restaurants with some playboy in tow.
 She learned to act and move like a perfect lady.”

-Hjördis’ next serious love, the ultimate rich young gentleman in Stockholm, and eventually her first husband, entered the scene around 1943.
+Hjördis’ next profound love, the ultimate wealthy young gentleman in Stockholm and eventually her first husband, entered the scene around 1943.
 His name was Carl Gustaf Tersmeden, although Hjördis generally referred to him by his nickname, ‘Tersan’.

 Off land, Carl Gustaf partied on his equally flash yacht, which became known as ‘The Champagne Express’.